-MRN normally state that the maximum MC of the bauxite loaded is 10%, with FML of 12% and TML of 11%, however in a recent attendance at that port, our surveyors learned that the laboratory of shippers MRN is not certified by the DPC to issue either MC or TML certificates for their cargo.
-In that particular case, the shippers had to reissue the cargo certificates when it was observed that they had classified their cargo as Group "C", but that as per the IMO Code, it was actually a Group "A" cargo.
+MRN normally state that the maximum MC of the bauxite loaded is 10%, with FML of 12% and TML of 11%, however the laboratory of shippers MRN is not certified by the competent authority (in this case the Brazilian Navy) to issue either MC or TML certificates for their cargo.
+In a recent case, the shippers had to reissue the cargo certificates when it was observed that they had classified their cargo as Group "C", but that as per the IMSBC Code, it was actually a Group "A" cargo.

-Our surveyors have only succeeded in obtaining authorization to enter this port in recent years as MRN owns the port and town of Trombetas and all those arriving in the town by plane or boat must have previous written permission from MRN.
+There are no local surveyors at Porto Trombetas.
+Surveyors must have prior authorization to travel to the town of Trombetas by plane, as well as to enter the port area, as MRN owns the port and town of Trombetas and all those arriving by plane or boat must have previous written permission from MRN.
 Without this authorization, the visitor must return to Belem immediately on the same plane, which arrives and leaves Trombetas once a day.